Inix3K/TinTin/README.md

 * #read .tt/3k/ansi_setup.tin

 ## MAP Commands
-mapon:  This will set variables to collect room shorts, room exits, room descriptions, etc., as well as set the mud brief mode appropriately to begin mapping.
+* mapon:  This will set variables to collect room shorts, room exits, room descriptions, etc., as well as set the mud brief mode appropriately to begin mapping.
-mapoff:  This will stop the active mapping mode.
+* mapoff:  This will stop the active mapping mode.
-mapsave:  Write the map to file.
+* mapsave:  Write the map to file.
 There are no 'automatic' saves for the map intentionally, to allow for testing and mistakes to not overwrite your hard-earned 3K map.
 Therefore, be sure to 'mapsave' after any intentional map updates.
-notelist:  List all current roomnotes.
+* notelist:  List all current roomnotes.
 These are used as 'waypoints' go the 'go' alias so you can go to specific areas in the mud.
-You can add a 'roomnote' to set any other specific 'waypoints' you want. mapgo <note>:  This will move your position in the map to the passed roomnote. go <note>:  Run to the position of the passed roomnote.
+You can add a 'roomnote' to set any other specific 'waypoints' you want.
+* mapgo <note>:  This will move your position in the map to the passed roomnote.
+* go <note>:  Run to the position of the passed roomnote.

 ## Draw Commands
 rs:  Reads the draw.tin file.
-Useful to redraw the screen if something gets fubared. redraw <pane> [on|off]:  This will toggle a pane off or on, or set it to off or on specifically if that argument is passed.
+Useful to redraw the screen if something gets fubared.<br/>
+redraw <pane> [on|off]:  This will toggle a pane off or on, or set it to off or on specifically if that argument is passed.<br/>
 * Panes:
 	* chat:  The chat monitor (top or top-left)
 	* map:  The map (top-right by default, can be bottom right [see mappos below])